 The rabbit symbol dates back to pagan festivals dedicated to the goddess Easter.
 In America, this tradition of the Easter bunny, bringing gifts of dyed eggs to well-behaved children, was brought by German immigrants.

 Easter is celebrated every Sunday, with a few exceptions: on Pentecost Sunday, because it is then celebrated the descent of the Holy Spirit.
 On Palm Sunday, because it is then celebrated the entry into Jerusalem, so something different from the Resurrection.

 Easter is the Feast of the Resurrection of Jesus Christ.
 In every Gospel, we have stories about Easter.
-St. Matthew the Evangelist in chapter 28 of his Gospel has appreciations the Resurrection.
+In chapter 28 of his Gospel, St. Matthew the Evangelist appreciations the Resurrection.
 The presentation of those who were in connection with the Resurrection.
-Likewise St. Mark the Evangelist, we have in chapter 16 such accounts, in the Holy Gospel of Luke in chapter 24.
-Also in the Holy Gospel of John, two chapters, 20 and 21.
+Likewise, in St. Mark the Evangelist, we have such in chapter 16 such accounts, in the Holy Gospel of Luke in chapter 24.
+Also, in the Holy Gospel of John, two chapters, 20 and 21.

-If one of the Sundays falls on an Immaculate Feast, such as the Feast of the Transfiguration, the Day of the Cross, the Birth of our Saviour Jesus Christ, the Baptism of the Lord Christ, then the feast of the Resurrection which the Sunday has is canceled and only that feast is celebrated, the feast which falls on a Sunday.
+Suppose one of the Sundays falls on an Immaculate Feast, such as the Feast of the Transfiguration, the Day of the Cross, the Birth of our Saviour Jesus Christ, and the Baptism of the Lord Christ.
+In that case, as the Feast of the Transfiguration, the Day of the Cross, the Birth of our Saviour Jesus Christ, the Baptism of the Lord Christ, then the feast of the Resurrection, which the Sunday has is canceled, and only that feast is celebrated, the feast which falls on a Sunday.